mliang42/170ConstraintSolver/README.md

 output_validator.py is an edited version of the staff provided validator.
 It does NOT print out the number of constraints satisfied and returns it instead.

 The version of python this was tested on is 3.4.3.
 It should work for almost any version of python3.
+Developed in conjunction with Shun Lin.
 (This was developed in a private repo and moved to a public one once the competition finished)